Jack Lisowski: 2023/2024 season

 In the first half of the season, Lisowski reached the quarter-final stage of the 2023 British Open, where he got edged out 4–5 by Mark Selby, then at the 2023 Northern Ireland Open, in a run that saw him dropping only one frame in each of his matches, he made it to the semi-finals.
 However, that match ended with him winning only one frame, as he was beaten 1–6 by Chris Wakelin.
 At the end of the calendar year, Lisowski participated in the second of two exhibition events held in Macau, China, reaching the final, but despite making a maximum break during the match, he lost 6–9 to Mark Williams.
-In January, he won his first match against reigining world champion Luca Brecel 6–2 to make it to the quarter-final stage of the 2024 Masters, but there he lost 3–6 to Shaun Murphy.
+In January, he won his first match against reigning world champion Luca Brecel 6–2 to make it to the quarter-final stage of the 2024 Masters, but there he lost 3–6 to Shaun Murphy.
 At the end of the season, for the first time since 2018, Lisowski had to qualify for the 2024 World Championship as he dropped out of the top 16 due to his poor performance throughout the snooker year.
 He did reach the main stage at the Crucible, but after a 10–9 victory over Ding Junhui, he exited the tournament in the second round, as he lost 11–13 to Stuart Bingham.

 2024/2025 season

-At the 2024 UK Championship, Lisowski defeated Mark Selby 64 in the first round, having trailed by three frames earlier in the match.
+At the 2024 UK Championship, Lisowski defeated Mark Selby 6–4 in the first round, having trailed by three frames earlier in the match.
 He went on to reach the quarter-final, where he was beaten by Mark Allen 36.
 Lisowski failed to qualify for the 2025 World Championship, losing in qualifying to Zak Surety.

 2025/2026 season

-In October 2025, Lisowski secured his maiden ranking event victory, triumphing in the final of the Northern Ireland Open 98 against Trump.
+In October 2025, Lisowski secured his maiden ranking event victory, triumphing in the final of the Northern Ireland Open 9–8 against Trump.
 Prior to the match, Lisowski had lost his six previous ranking event finals.
+At the 2026 Welsh Open, he was defeated by Hawkins 5–9 in the final.
+Lisowski failed to qualify for the 2026 World Championship after suffering a 5–10 defeat to He Guoqiang in the qualifiers.